nkim500/Metis_Projects/01_EDA_MTA/Proposal.md

 **WTWY International ("WTWY")** /
 **Karrine and Dahlia**

-## Proposal in response to your inquiry regarding Metis' engagement to support arranging the ground presence via MTA subway data analysis
+## Project proposal in response to the inquiry regarding analyzing MTA traffic data to support the annual summer WTWY gala promotion

 WTWY aims to raise attendance at its annual summer gala and concurrently build awareness by engaging with target demographics near subway stations.
 Per your request, we understand the target demographics to be potential attendees of the gala and/or have relevance/influence in increasing participation of women in technology.
 In light of this, we aim to deliver recommendations outlining the optimal strategy for placement of your street team that maximizes the exposure to your target demographic.